 If you or someone you love is struck by a car while walking, it's vital you do the following as soon as possible:

 - Report the crime to the police.
 Florida law carries high penalties for offenders in hit and run injury cases.
-A driver who leaves the scene of an accident who has caused an injury may be charged with a felony and face jail time and steep fines.
-The sooner the collision is reported, the better a police officer’s chance of tracking down the driver—improving the odds of getting compensation for your injuries.
+A driver who leaves the scene of an accident, and has caused an injury, may be charged with a felony, face jail time, heavy fines.
+The sooner the collision is reported, the better chance a police officer will tracking down the driver—improving the odds of getting compensation for your injuries.

 - Get medical attention.
 Don’t take the risk of going home after the accident: go to the hospital immediately.
 Even at low speeds, a pedestrian accident can result in significant physical, financial, and emotional losses.
 Adults may suffer broken bones or head injuries that cause them to lose months away from work, while accidents involving children or the elderly may result in permanent disability or death.